CharanSriKrishna/Airbooking/README.md

 # Airbooking
-Using the webapp, we can book flights and search flights based on timing . and display you past and current bookings .
+Using the webapp, we can book flights and search flights based on timing . and display you past and current bookings .(payment is not added in booking)

 ## Set Up